DIY Water Xylophone for Kids – Fun Sound and Music Activity with Science

 - Tap each glass gently with a spoon to hear the sound differences.

-The DIY water xylophone demonstrates a simple scientific principle related to sound waves and vibration:
+The DIY water xylophone demonstrates how sound waves and vibration work:

 - Sound waves